Bundle Requests

 Target Solution Sketch (Evolution Outline)

-After the refactoring, both the request message and, optionally, the response message of the refactored operation contain collections of individual requests (note that only the request bundling is shown in the figure; the corresponding responses are left out):
+After the refactoring, both the request message and, optionally, the response message of the refactored operation contain collections of individual requests.
+See Figure 2 for this solution sketch.

-A variant of the Request Bundle pattern is shown in the HTTP resource Customer Information Holder in Lakeside Mutual.
+A variant of the Request Bundle pattern is shown in the HTTP resource Customer Information Holder in Lakeside Mutual, a sample microservice application we built to demonstrate API design and patterns.

 Example(s)

-In this example, we will add a Request Bundle to a Customer Relationship Management endpoint:
+In the following example, a Request Bundle is added to a Customer Relationship Management endpoint (notation: MDSL):

 API description RequestBundleExample